MLCompDesign/MLCompDesign.github.io/schedule.md

 permalink: /schedule/
 ---

+If you want to join virtually, please use the zoom link listed here: https://icml.cc/virtual/2022/workshop/13459

 | Activity | Time |
 | :----------------------- | ----------------: |
 | Welcome and Intro | 9:00 |